jamie-brannan/hundred-days-swift/13__peggle/d047__notes.md

 >  - [ ]  then **remove obstacle boxes when they are hit**.
 >    * Can they clear all the pins with just five balls?

+Are our boxes named anything?
+* named them
+* added case of if the names match then destory them

+:tada: Yess I did it!

 >    * You could make it so that landing on a green slot gets them an extra ball.